yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 	"./sm64.png| It's-a him!
 (Super Mario 64)"
   >}}

-Performance on Vulkan is not stellar for now, but you can finally enjoy all 3 of the `Super Mario 3D All-Stars` games on both APIs.
+Performance on Vulkan is not stellar for now, but you can finally enjoy all 3 of the `Super Mario 3D All-Stars` games with both APIs.

-Lastly, [Morph](https://github.com/Morph1984) implemented a fix to {{< gh-hovercard "8135" "keep the web applet open in the foreground" >}}, as the Super Mario 3D All-Stars games require it to operate without crashing a few minutes into gameplay.
+Lastly, [Morph](https://github.com/Morph1984) implemented a fix to {{< gh-hovercard "8135" "keep the web applet open in the foreground" >}}, as the `Super Mario 3D All-Stars` games require it or else they would crash a few minutes into gameplay.

 ## General graphical fixes

 Following up on last month's NVFlinger rewrite, [bunnei](https://github.com/bunnei) continued to track issues and bug reports.
 He fixed the reported issues and further cleaned up the code to improve code quality.
-{{< gh-hovercard "8137" "Read more about the NVFlinger rewrite here" >}}.
+{{< gh-hovercard "8137" "See the code changes for the NVFlinger rewrite here" >}}.

-`Xenoblade Chronicles 2` and `Hyrule Warriors: Age of Calamity` would experience interesting issues which were caused by the new `GPU Garbage Collector`introduced as part of `Project Y.F.C.`.
+`Xenoblade Chronicles 2` and `Hyrule Warriors: Age of Calamity` would experience interesting issues which were caused by the new `GPU Garbage Collector` introduced as part of `Project Y.F.C.`.
 We talked about those changes back in [January](https://yuzu-emu.org/entry/yuzu-progress-report-jan-2022/#other-graphical-fixes).

-As you can see bellow, Xenoblade Chronicles 2 would use exorbitant amounts of VRAM in OpenGL (Vulkan was unaffected):
+As you can see below, `Xenoblade Chronicles 2` would use exorbitant amounts of VRAM in OpenGL (Vulkan was unaffected):

 {{< single-title-imgs-compare
 	"Not a great way to test your whole VRAM (Xenoblade Chronicles 2)"